NKoyfish/Group-11-INST377-MoviesDB/README.md

 /api/actor is the actor in the movie

 ## Server Application API Methods

+Genre:
 The .get method for /api/genre would get the genre that is selected.

 If using for example accessing /api/genres/6 with a delete fetch request would delete the genre matching genre_id: 6.

 The .delete method for /api/genre deletes the genre.

+Writer:
+Three methods are used for /api/writer; GET, DELETE, and PUT

+GET returns a writer at a specific ID

+DELETE removes an entry of a writer

+PUT adds a new writer entry

 Currently, it is unused due to the nature of users not knowing which genre_id matches to which actual genre name, but can be used by future developers to quickly delete genre_ids they know.